JGAguado/Smart_Garden/README.md

 [![BuyMeCoffee][buymecoffee-shield]][buymecoffee]

 # Smart Garden
-The Smart Powermeter works as a shield for the TTGO T-Display allowing the measurement up to 6 CT clamps for reading electric current.
+The Smart Smart Garden provides an ESP32 based interface for controlling up to 4 relays.
+The output of the relays is a 24VAC or a selectable 5-24VDC power, mainly targeted to control sprinkles.

 <p float="left">
    <img src="./Documentation/Images/Top.png" width="49%">